mehulagg/gitlab_test/doc/administration/geo/replication/location_aware_git_url.md

 other services such as [Cloudflare](https://www.cloudflare.com/) could be used as well.

-NOTE: The UI writes (MRs, Issues, etc.) need to go directly to the `external_url` of the primary, but the primary can be included in the location-aware load balancer for git operations and read-only requests.
-User access for ssh/http will be redirected to the closest geo node (either primary or secondaries).
-User accessing the UI via `external_url` will be accessing the primary, as this is its unique name.

 You can also use a load balancer to distribute web UI or API traffic to [multiple Geo **secondary** nodes](../../../user/admin_area/geo_nodes.md#multiple-secondary-nodes-behind-a-load-balancer).
 Importantly, the **primary** node cannot yet be included.
 See the feature request [Support putting the **primary** behind a Geo node load balancer](https://gitlab.com/gitlab-org/gitlab/issues/10888).

+##Expected Traffic Behavior

+Please note that when you set the `external_url` of the Geo **primary** node, this is what will be used for all UI interactions.
+While all write activity ends up going to the external_url, the **primary** can still be included in the location-aware load balancer for Git operations and read-only requests.
+Once included in the location-aware load balancer, requests will be redirected to the closest Geo node (either Geo **primary** or Geo **secondary** node).

+**If you add the Geo **primary** node to the location-aware balancer, it will be balanced only for Git operations.**

 ## Prerequisites